czottmann/linearis/docs/architecture.md

 # Architecture

-The zco-linear-cli follows a modular, service-oriented architecture with clear separation of concerns.
+Linearis follows a modular, service-oriented architecture with clear separation of concerns.
 The application uses a command-based structure with Commander.js, optimized GraphQL service layers for Linear API integration, and utility modules for cross-cutting concerns like authentication and output